SAP-samples/teched2022-DA161/exercises/getStarted/README.md

 ![image](https://user-images.githubusercontent.com/112718519/198722315-f2b54cf5-997d-4dbe-b187-047cfdd3a143.png)

-1. First, you want to access existing stories that we have created for TechEd.
+1. First, you want to access existing dashboards that we have created for TechEd.
 In the leftside panel, click the **Files** icon.

 ![image](https://user-images.githubusercontent.com/112718519/198722481-799120a8-f663-4d7d-8707-f9fcc657b457.png)